ARTDOC

-The current General Officer Commanding of ARTDOC is Lieutenant General Ahmed Tabrez Shams Chowdhury.

 Mission

 The official mission statement for ARTDOC states:

 To prepare Bangladesh Army for war and be the architect of its future.

 History

 In the past, the Military Training (MT) Directorate at Army Headquarters (AHQ) was responsible for carrying out different types of research works related to training of the Bangladesh Army.
-However, due to limited resources and a manpower shortage, they couldn't do any comprehensive research and study in the field of doctrine and development.
+However, due to limited resources and a mild manpower shortage, they couldn't do any comprehensive research and study in the field of doctrine and development.

-To strengthen the research and development capability for strategic, operational, tactical and technological enhancement, and to keep up with continual changes in the complexities of the battlefield scenario, rapid technological advancement Bangladesh Army raised ARTDOC on 25 July 2007 to develop its training and operational standards with special emphasis on research and development in the related fields.
+To heavily strengthen the research and development capability for strategic, operational, tactical and technological enhancement, and to keep up with continual changes in the complexities of the battlefield scenario, rapid technological advancement, The Bangladesh Army raised ARTDOC on 25 July 2007 to develop its training and operational standards with special emphasis on research and development in the related fields.

 Training Institutions

 ARTDOC acts as the nodal agency of all institutional training.
-Bangladesh Army has 20 different training to train officers and men of all arms and services.
+Bangladesh Army has 20 different training facilities to train officers and men of all arms and services.